Pull garlic mustard at Hampton Woods

 Hampton Woods is the largest continuous oak forest in southern Dakota County, providing critical habitat for forest-dwelling animals, especially birds.
 This site is especially important because much of the surrounding area is farmland.

 Volunteers are needed to assist with hand-pulling invasive species from the forest floor.
-We will focus our efforts on removing the extremely invasive plant garlic mustard.
+We will focus our efforts on removing garlic mustard.
 FMR staff will provide identification and removal guidance – no previous experience is necessary.

 As always, all are welcome.
 However, space is limited and registration is required.
 This event is part of the Vermillion Stewards program, engaging residents to learn about the watershed while working to protect and enhance its unique natural resources.